thomasnonis/ppse-2021/readme.md

  ┃ ┗ 📜 your_lib.c.
  ┃ ┗ 📜 your_lib.h
 ```
-Every ibrary needs some sort of documentation, and cmake file!
+Every library needs some sort of documentation, and of course a cmake file!

+OLD :globe_with_meridians: :
 # :boom: Compilation routine for the algo

     cd fw-dev